caktus/tequila-django/README.rst

 Ansible where to install your roles (optionally, set the ``ANSIBLE_ROLES_PATH`` environment variable to do the same thing, or allow the roles to be installed into ``/etc/ansible/roles``).
-You should also enable ssh pipelining for performance, and might optionally want to enable ssh agent forwarding.::
+You should also enable ssh pipelining for performance (but see the warning below under _Optimizations_ first), and might optionally want to enable ssh agent forwarding.::

     [defaults]